tmthyjames/ds-meetup-ml-repro/README.md

 # Create IPython Kernel for the virtual environment
 pipenv run ipython kernel install --user --name=reproml

-pipenv run python setup.py develop # to get access to the CLI entry point defined in setup.py
 ```

 The `pipenv install` command above creates an isolated virtual environment for this repo with